ctkelley/MultiPrecisionArrays.jl/README.md

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

+Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all other stuff frequently.
+When/if I register this and announce it, then it will be time for complaints and offers to collaborate.

 This is the start of a package to support mulitprecision arrays.

 One example is a struct with a Float64 array A and Float32.(A).
 To do factor/solve you factor the Float32 array and solve with iterative refinement.